0exp/cybercore/README.md

 - `macbook.user` as a customizable runtime setting;
 - clone ohmyzsh and ohmyzsh-related plugins to my repository;
 - clone sublime packages (and use `Package Control: Satisfy Dependencies`);
+- ruby gemlist with auotmated instalation and updates;
+- js package list with automated installation and updates;